essuu27/py_linkcheck/README.md

 # Introduction
-py_linkchecker takes a long list of URLs and checks them to make sure that they are still valid and available.
+py_linkcheck takes a long list of URLs and checks them to make sure that they are still valid and available.

 # Setup
 The script uses two modules: concurrent.futures and mysql-connector-python.
 The concurrent.futures module is included in the standard installation of python from version 3.2.